jeffreygray/Space-Fights/README.md

 Energy usage in Space Fights distinguishes it from other games in the genre.
 Most people are typically used to separate weapon cooldowns, shields, health, and repair mechanics; however, Space Fights integrates all of this into one value.
 A blue bar above your ship indicates the current energy of the ship.
 This value decreases when using the Rhino’s thrust special (for a speed boost), firing a weapon, or receiving damage.
 This means that PvP is also a mind game where you don’t want to accidentally overshoot.
 Doing so would make you vulnerable to a 1-shot kill because your energy was drained by the gun.
 Each of the different ship classes has their own base energy balanced with respect to their combat abilities.

 ## Acknowledgements
-special thanks to Carter Hall and Will Grayeski for helping out with the soundtrack and art
+Special thanks to Carter Hall and Will Grayeski for helping out with the soundtrack and art!